 Payment terms are either monthly, after the initial down payment is received, or annually.
 Many of our clients choose to pay monthly since Square One does not apply any interest or fees.
 Special payment terms may be imposed by Square One if:

 Square One is a fully electronic company providing all your documents and conducting policy maintenance by email.
-The savings achieved from not producing and sending paper documents are passed down to you in the form of lower premiums.
+The savings achieved by not producing and sending paper documents are passed down to you in the form of lower premiums.

 When you receive your policy documents, it’s important that you review them to make sure that the information is correct.
 Correcting errors sooner rather than later will benefit the claims process, should you need to make a claim.
 Also, be sure to confirm that the coverage you have chosen is showing correctly on your policy.
 And finally, review your policy wordings for a description of your coverage including terms, conditions and exclusions.